-The Fund's investment advisory contract provides for payment to the Adviser of an annual investment advisory fee of 0.85% of the Fund's average daily net assets.
+The Fund's investment advisory contract provides for payment to the Adviser of an annual investment advisory fee of 0.60% of the Fund's average daily net assets.
 The Adviser may voluntarily waive a portion of its fee or reimburse the Fund for certain operating expenses.
-The Adviser and its affiliates have also agreed to certain "Fee Limits" as described in the footnote to the "Risk/Return Summary: Fees and Expenses" table found in the "Fund Summary" section of the Prospectus.
+The Adviser and its affiliates have also agreed to certain "Fee Limits" as described in the footnote to the "Risk/Return Summary Fees and Expenses" table found in the "Fund Summary" section of the Prospectus.

-A discussion of the Board's review of the Fund's investment advisory and subadvisory contracts is available in the Fund's Annual and Semi-Annual Shareholder Reports for the periods ended November 30 and May 31, respectively.
+A discussion of the Board's review of the Fund's investment advisory contract is available in the Fund's Annual and Semi-Annual Shareholder Reports for the periods ended March 31 and September 30, respectively.